ShiJbey/minerva/README.md

 >
 > It does not have any releases yet.
 Most of the simulation infrastructure is built.
 I still need to create all the various character behaviors and some associated systems.
 I will try to always keep the samples functional.
 However, you may notice breaking changes between updates.

-## 🔎 The Research Problem: Finding Emergent Story Entry Points

-Simulation games like Dwarf Fortress or Crusader Kings III often do not have central pre-authored narratives for players to follow.
-Instead they provide a play space for players to craft their own stories as the game progresses.
-Game designers might provide various hooks or "narrative entry points" (in-game events, special characters, storylets) as catalysts for players to further engage the lore of the world and build stories about their experiences/discoveries.

-A current design challenge in  simulationist interactive storytelling (telling stories using simulations or simulation techniques), is identifying and communicating narrative entry points that emerge organically from the interplay between a game's systems and mechanics.
-For example, in Dwarf Fortress, a narrative entry point might be discovering a cool artifact in adventure mode and tracing the history of its maker.
-In Minerva, a narrative entry point might be finding a ruler who is a descendent of a defunct family that once ruled the land.

-Minerva is rather simple simulation compared to some commercial games.
-So, I use it to generate data for research on developing novel techniques for game designers to detect and monitor emergent narrative entry points.

-### References

-- Ryan, James.
-Curating simulated storyworlds.
-University of California, Santa Cruz, 2018.
-- Lessard, Jonathan, and Antoine Beauchesne.
-"Automatic Interactive Documentation for Emergent Story Discovery."
-Proceedings of the 17th International Conference on the Foundations of Digital Games.
-2022.

 ## 🚀 How Does Minerva Work?

 Minerva is designed to operate like a board game.
 The base design is adapted from the [Shōgun board game](https://boardgamegeek.com/boardgame/2690/james-clavells-shogun), and I added additional simulation elements as needed for more character-driven emergent stories.